 Winter Raptor Survey (WRS)

 The WRS monitors winter raptor populations by conducting roadside surveys in mid-winter (Jan 10 to Feb 8).
 Participants create their own route in thier area and drive it once and count all of the raptors seen.

 1. This being a road survey, THE MOST IMPORTANT CONSIDERATION IS SAFETY.
-I suggest a designated driver if possible.
+Use a designated driver if possible.